Gitpod-Samples/.github/CONTRIBUTING.md

 https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

-We ❤️ the people involved in Gitpod Samples, and we'd love to help you with contributing.
-Drop by the `#contributing` channel on the [Gitpod Discord server](https://www.gitpod.io/chat) and _ask for help_.
+We 🧡 all Gitpod Samples contributions!
+If you have any questions about contributing, drop by the `#contributing` channel on our [community Discord server](https://www.gitpod.io/chat).
+See you there! 👋